netsniff-ng(8) — Linux manual page

 CPU 0.
 Also, trigger the kernel every 1000us to traverse

-magic type is detected automatically from the pcap file
+type is detected automatically from the pcap file header.

-to eth1 for traffic that is destined for our host, thus
+eth1 for traffic that is destined for our host, thus ignore

-Randomize the order of packets for the outgoing device and
+order of packets for the outgoing device and do not print

-do not print any packet contents to the terminal.
-Also,
+any packet contents to the terminal.
+Also, pin the process

 netsniff-ng --in team0 --out /opt/probe/ -s -m --interval 100MiB